 - Warwick Farm Steering Committee

-Over the past eight years I have attended annual Local Government Conferences held at Broken Hill, Tamworth, Nowra, Brisbane, Coffs Harbour and Rosehill.
+Over the past twelve years I have attended annual Local Government Conferences held at Broken Hill, Tamworth, Nowra, Brisbane, Coffs Harbour and Rosehill.
 These conferences are essential for information interchange as well as having significant effects on all Local Councils.
 Council issues are debated and voted upon before being presented to State and Federal Governments for their consideration and implementation.

 I am one of two Councillor Representatives at Floodplain Management Conferences held at Tamworth and Batemans Bay as well as the quarterly meetings held in Sydney.
 Attendance at the conferences is essential for information interchange since the Liverpool Local Government Area (LLGA) has significant flood prone land within its boundaries.

 As a Councillor I have made significant contributions to;

 - Graffiti control and poster removal policies including the purchase of three graffiti removal vehicles and their support crews.